Endava/BEEQ/packages/bee-q/src/components/notification/readme.md

 ### `toast() => Promise<void>`

-This method can be used to display notifications in a fixed-position element that allows for stacking multiple notifications vertically.
+This method can be used to display notifications in a fixed-position element that allows for stacking multiple notifications vertically

 #### Returns